DIVISIONS

 Following FMCSA, State and Local Law, the APD Commercial Vehicle Enforcement Unit will:

-The Family Violence Protection Team (FVPT) is a collaborative, community response to family and dating violence that provides multiple services.
-We improve access to law enforcement, counseling, crisis management and legal services for survivors of family violence and their children.
+The Family Violence Protection Team (FVPT) improves access to law enforcement, counseling, crisis management and legal services for survivors of family violence and their children, and is a collaborative, community response to family and dating violence.
 We hope to increase batterer accountability, empower survivors to lead violence-free lives and lead the community's zero tolerance policy toward family and dating violence.

-The Fugitive Apprehension Unit (FAU) was created in August 1998 during a departmental reorganization.
-It was established with the purpose of executing warrants not served by uniformed patrol officers or departmental detectives.
-The unit, by executing departmental warrants, will allow uniformed patrol officers to remain in their assigned sectors available for calls while also allowing detectives additional time to conduct their criminal investigations.
+The Fugitive Apprehension Unit (FAU) executes warrants not served by uniformed patrol officers or departmental detectives.
+By executing departmental warrants, uniformed patrol officers are able to remain in their assigned sectors and be available for calls, while also allowing detectives additional time to conduct their criminal investigations.

-In 2005 the Joint Juvenile Gang Unit was formed to address youth gang activity in and around the Austin area.
+The Gang Suppression Unit (GSU) was formed to address youth gang activity in and around the Austin area and investigate crimes involving gang members.

 The Austin Police Department Homicide Unit is tasked with the investigation of all homicides, accidental deaths (non-traffic related), suicides, and deaths of a suspicious or undetermined nature inside the jurisdiction of the City of Austin.